 Shop The Fitting Room Rack

 You’re not the only one looking for a sweet deal.
 Let someone else do the work for you!
-They already dug through five million racks to find the right stuff.
-I always go to the fitting room rack first to look for things that didn’t work for others before they get shoved back on a rack never to be found again.
+They had already dug through five million racks to find the right stuff.
+I always go to the fitting room rack first to look for things that didn’t work for others before they get shoved back on a rack, never to be found again.

-Hems can be altered; buttons can be added, and zippers can be replaced, but only if it’s a great deal.
+Hems can be altered, buttons can be added, and zippers can be replaced, but only if it’s a great deal.
 Don’t buy a Forever 21 Dress for $5.99 and then pay ten bucks for a hem.

-If You Like It Grab It
+If You Like It, Grab It

 Anything you like, grab it and don’t look back.
 It probably won’t be there when you return.
 Someone else will scoop it up while you’re thinking about it.
 I’ll admit, I have stalked people and waited until they put something down so I could swipe it up.